-- Fielding four teams in Ten Tors 2016 all of whom completed. - Extended the link with a Children's home and school in Tamil Nadu, India through a UK based charity. - Sending over 150 Christmas boxes and clothes to our link school in Moldova. - Raising over £9,000 for charity. - Sending students to Geneva, New York, Paris, Barcelona, Ardeche, India (and more) as curriculum enhancement. - Holding a highly successful project week with all students taking part in activities abroad or in the UK. - Continuing to develop our leadership programme with advanced leadership schemes sitting alongside the prefect system, JSLA, CSLA, Literacy Leaders, Maths Leaders, Language Leaders, House Leaders and more. - Encouraging volunteering amongst the student body to achieve both internal and external accreditation. - Developing a new 6th Form Teen Health Group to work alongside our Teen Health Group, Anti Bullying Ambassadors and Mental Health volunteers. - Building on the successful catering department to run a charity restaurant night at a prestigious local restaurant. - Ensuring that the House Councils feed into the School Parliament so that it is more accountable to the student body. - Further enhanced a Spanish Exchange Programme with a school in Madrid and a French exchange with a school in Strasbourg. - Extending links with Higher Education providers including a G&T trip to Oxford University developing a strong link with Exeter College, Oxford.
+- Fielding five teams in Ten Tors 2017 all of whom completed. - Further extended the link with a Children's home and school in Tamil Nadu, India through a UK based charity. - Sending over 135 Christmas boxes to our link charity in Moldova. - Raising over £11,000 for charity. - Sending students to New York, Paris, Barcelona, Ardeche, India (and more) as curriculum enhancement. - Holding a highly successful project week with all students taking part in activities abroad or in the UK. - Continuing to develop our leadership programme with advanced leadership schemes sitting alongside the prefect system, JSLA, CSLA, Literacy Leaders, Maths Leaders, Language Leaders, House Leaders and more. - Encouraging volunteering amongst the student body to achieve both internal and external accreditation. - Developing a new 6th Form Teen Health Group to work alongside our Teen Health Group, Anti Bullying Ambassadors and Mental Health volunteers. - Building on the successful catering department to run a charity restaurant night at a prestigious local restaurant. - Ensuring that the House Councils feed into the School Parliament so that it is more accountable to the student body. - Further enhanced a Spanish Exchange Programme with a school in Madrid and a French exchange with a school in Strasbourg. - Extending links with Higher Education providers including a G&T trip to Oxford University developing a strong link with Exeter College, Oxford. - Hosted an International Youth on the Air Day event